stroiman/docker-presentation/docker-commands.md

 * `docker run` - Create and run a new container
 * `docker rm` - Remove a container
 * `docker cp` - Copy to/from container
+* `docker exec` - Run a new command in a running container

 ---